rama1997/NBA-Postgame-Excitement-Rater/README.md

 - Uses the Youtube API to recieve the highlight reel of each game from the offical NBA Youtube channel

 ## Win Prediction Model
-Implemented a win prediction model in order to have a more accurate representation of whether or not a game was close or consisted of a comeback.
+Built and implemented a win prediction model in order to have a more accurate representation of whether or not a game was close or consisted of a comeback.

 Model Details:
 - Instead of building one model for the entire game, 5 seperate model were built in order to represent the first, second, third, and fourth quarter as well as overtime